Newlyweds (film)

-Newlyweds is a 2011 American comedy drama film written, directed and starring Edward Burns, with Kerry Bishé, Marsha Dietlein, and Caitlin FitzGerald.
+Newlyweds is a 2011 American comedy drama film written by, directed by, and starring Edward Burns, with Caitlin FitzGerald, Kerry Bishé, and Marsha Dietlein Bennett.
 Newlyweds was selected to close the 2011 Tribeca Film Festival.

 Plot

 The honeymoon period ends quickly for Buzzy and Katie when Buzzy's sister Linda arrives unannounced to the couples' apartment looking for a place to stay.
 Linda's arrival complicates Buzzy and Katie's marriage and forces both to re-evaluate their relationship.
 Linda has particularly come to New York to try to win back her ex-boyfriend, Miles.
 He originally proposed to her, but she refused.
 Linda pursues Miles, coerces him into meeting her for a drink.
 She asks him to leave his current wife and run away with her.
 Miles reveals his wife is now pregnant.
 Devastated, Linda goes off with the most random guy named Whitney at the bar.
 First to Buzzy and Katie's place, but Buzzy chases them both out with a baseball bat.
 Linda and Whitney then go back to his place.
 Linda steals Katie's coat and leaves it at Whitney's place.
 She sneaks out of Whitney's apartment early in the morning.
 Buzzy confesses what the two were doing.